What is organic cotton?

 4. Gives control to farmers not GM companies

 Genetically modified (GM) seeds are banned in organic farming, so farmers are not reliant on a handful of GM companies.
 Instead, they save their seeds year after year, and work with the environment in a long-term, sustainable way.
 Read our 'Failed Promises' report to learn more about the rise and fall of GM cotton in India.

 5. Eliminates hazardous synthetic pesticides

-Organic farmers use natural methods like crop rotation to control pests and diseases, not chemical cocktails.
+Organic farmers use natural methods like crop rotation to control pests and diseases.
 Hazardous synthetic pesticides used in non-organic farming can damage ecosystems, poison waterways and endanger workers who can’t always afford safety equipment needed to protect them.
 Conventional cotton alone is responsible for 16% of all insecticides sold worldwide.

 Organic manufacturing - from farm to factory:

 Organic isn’t just about how cotton is grown, what happens in the factory is important too!
 Organic cotton carrying the Global Organic Textile Standard (GOTS) logo has not only been grown organically, it’s also been manufactured in a socially and environmentally responsible way too.